0xDEMXN/noclip-pro/README.md

 ### Manually

 - Go to the [releases page](https://github.com/d3rp-jsx/noclip-pro/releases "Releases page") and download the latest release
-- Place it in the `resource` directory
+- Place it inside the `resources` directory

 ### Installation